Lipan Apache people: 19th century

 In the early 19th century, Lipan Apache primarily lived in south and west Texas, south of the Colorado River to the Gulf of Mexico and east to the Rio Grande.
+They were allied to the Tonkawa beginning in this century.
 To resist their enemies the Comanche and the Mexicans, the Lipan Apache allied with the Republic of Texas in the 1830s.
 They served as scouts to the Texas Militia during the Texas Revolution of 1835–36.

-Upon joining the United States in 1846, Texas owned massive war debts and used land sales to raise funds.
-The state of Texas left almost no land to American Indians.
-Texas established the Brazos Reservation in 1854 but then forced the tribes to relocate to Indian Territory by 1859.
+The State of Texas owned massive war debts and used land sales to raise funds following statehood, leaving almost no land to American Indians.
+Texas established the Brazos Reservation in 1854, where around 2,000 members of the Caddo, Anadarko, Waco, and Tonkawa tribes, but then the tribes to relocate to Indian Territory by 1859.

 In 1855, some Lipan Apache joined the Brazos Reservation; however, most did not.
 Some joined the Plains Apache in Oklahoma; others joined the Mescalero in New Mexico, and others fled to Mexico.
-Anglo-Americans drove the Lipan Apache into Coahuila in the 1840s and 1850s.

-In 1869, Mexican troops from Monterrey were brought to Zaragosa to eliminate the Lipan Apache, who were blamed for causing trouble.
+In 1869, Mexican troops from Monterrey were brought to Zaragosa to eliminate the Lipan Apache, who were blamed for inciting conflict.
 Chief Magoosh (Lipan, ca. 1830–1900) led his band from Texas and joined the Mescalero Apache on the Mescalero Reservation in 1870.
 Troops attacked many Lipan camps; survivors fled to the Mescaleros in New Mexico.
 From 1875 to 1876, United States Army troops undertook joint military campaigns with the Mexican Army to eliminate the Lipan from the state of Coahuila in northern Mexico.
-In 1879, a group of 17 Lipan settled near Fort Griffin, Texas, but were in 1884, they forcibly removed to Indian Territory, where they joined the Tonkawa.
+In 1879, a group of 17 Lipan settled near Fort Griffin, Texas, but in 1884 they were forcibly removed to Indian Territory, where they joined the Tonkawa.

-In 1881, a large campaign by Mexican Army’s Díaz division (assisted by US troops) forced all Lipan out of Coahuila and into Chihuahua.
+In 1891, the Lipans negotiated with President of Mexico Porfirio Diaz to preserve the Lipan’s tribal land in Zaragosa.
+This agreement lasted about 12 years until they were displaced from Zaragosa after resisting joining the Mexican Army.

 20th century

-In October 1903, 19 surviving Lipan Apache who fled Texas into Coahuila were taken to northwest Chihuahua and kept as prisoners of war until 1905.
+In October 1903, 19 Lipan Apaches who fled Texas into Coahuila were taken to northwest Chihuahua and kept as prisoners of war until 1905.
 They were released to the Mescalero Reservation.

+Bands

+The Lipan Apache emerged from an amalgamation of several Eastern Apache bands united within a large confederacy and who shared a cultural and historic bond.
+As a confederacy, they united to defend against the Comanche and their allies.
+By about 1720, the Comanche drove the Lipan Apache from the southern Great Plains.
+By the early 18th century, the Lipan were divided into regional groupings/divisions comprising several bands - the Forest Lipan division (Lower Lipan bands), the Plains Lipan division (Upper Lipan bands), and bands who lived primarily in northern Mexico (Mexican Lipan bands).